obsidiansystems/ledger-app-tezos/README.md

 It will only sign block headers and endorsements, as the purpose of the baking app is that it cannot be co-opted to perform other types of operations (like transferring XTZ).
-If a Ledger is running with the Tezos Baking Application, it is the expectation of its owner that no transactions will need to be signed with it.
-To sign transactions with that Ledger, you will need to switch it to using the Tezos Wallet application, or have the Tezos Wallet application installed on a paired Ledger.
+If a Ledger device is running with the Tezos Baking Application, it is the expectation of its owner that no transactions will need to be signed with it.
+To sign transactions with that Ledger device, you will need to switch it to using the Tezos Wallet application, or have the Tezos Wallet application installed on a paired Ledger.
 Therefore, if you have a larger stake and bake frequently, we recommend the paired Ledger approach.
-If, however, you bake infrequently and can afford to have your baker offline temporarily, then switching to the Tezos Wallet application on the same Ledger should suffice.
+If, however, you bake infrequently and can afford to have your baker offline temporarily, then switching to the Tezos Wallet application on the same Ledger device should suffice.

 ### Start the baking daemon